Champaign DUI Defense Lawyers

 A driving under the influence (DUI) charge can follow you for your entire life.
-If you are facing DUI charges, it is necessary to take action in order to avoid a conviction.
+If you are facing DUI charges, it is necessary to take action to avoid a conviction.
 The penalties associated with a DUI conviction in Illinois are severe and may include jail time and hefty fines.
-Do not hesitate to contact our firm for a free consultation as soon as possible.
+Do not hesitate to contact our firm as soon as possible for a free consultation.
 We have helped people all over Champaign and Illinois win dismissals or reduced penalties for their charges.

 Do I Need a Criminal Defense Attorney?

-When you are facing serious criminal charges, a criminal defense attorney is an invaluable investment.
+A criminal defense attorney is an invaluable investment when facing serious criminal charges.
 A DUI conviction can touch every aspect of your life, including your family, financial stability, and ability to work.
-A qualified criminal defense attorney can help get your charges reduced or dismissed altogether.
+A qualified criminal defense attorney can help reduce or dismiss your charges.
 In addition, a DUI defense lawyer can aid in the following:

-• Negotiations: In criminal defense cases, we often hear about plea deals and alternative sentences.
+• Negotiations: We often hear about plea deals and alternative sentences in criminal defense cases.
 These are options that are best negotiated by a criminal defense lawyer.
 Even if you are convicted of your charges, a qualified lawyer can seek to lessen the blow of the consequences and help you get your life back on track.

 • Investigators and witnesses: Part of your defense could involve the testimonials of other people.
 Witnesses to crimes are often hesitant to speak without a lawyer present.
 A criminal defense attorney creates a comfortable environment for witness testimony.
 In addition, investigators can help corroborate or dispute witness testimony to boost your case.

-• Legal knowledge: Some people figure they can defend themselves after they are charged with a crime just by reading a book or studying law themselves.
-In reality, the law is often more complicated than people can assume and it is essential to have a professional who can interpret relevant statutes and ordinances for you.
+• Legal knowledge: Some people figure they can defend themselves after being charged with a crime just by reading a book or studying the law themselves.
+In reality, the law is often more complicated than people can assume, and it is essential to have a professional who can interpret relevant statutes and ordinances for you.

 Why Should I Choose Bruno Law Offices?